garrandall/popular-music-data/tracks/southernplayalisticadillacmuzik-outkast.md

 And under my seat for you suckers its your final curtain call The one two to the gauge p-u-m-p.
-You want to do a jack I heat the barrel till this hippi get me See i get friendly gettin in where i fit
+You want to do a jack I heat the barrel till this hippi get me See I get friendly gettin in where I fit
 Organized is on the track with the southernplayalistic shit So copy my slang and bite my shit
 But don't try heckling me